Digestive Health 101

 Perhaps the most important discovery of the 21st century is the interrelationship between our gut and brain.
 In 2010, Gerard Mullin found that if gut functions are disturbed, this results in corresponding malfunctions of the brain, proving the nervous system is greatly involved in this relationship of the two.
 To give an example, if someone’s diet is lacking important gut nutrients, this will in effect impact the brain, which could result in faulty or inadequate signaling.
 Vise versa, if someone is experiencing high levels of stress or trauma, the result could be an inaccurate brain signal, which could disturb the digestive system.
 So, when the brain-gut line of communication is not working properly, the nervous system could react with unwarranted signals.
 (2)

 How The Gut–Brain Connection = Overall Wellness

-My next post will explain how to make your very own probiotic-rich Sauerkraut.
+Also, in the next post I explain how to make your very own probiotic-rich Sauerkraut.
 Find it here.

 Let’s keep our digestion happy!

 1) Gut Microbiota For Health.
 Retrieved from http://www.gutmicrobiotaforhealth.com/en/about-diet-gut-microbiota/

 2) Bauman, Ed. & Friedlander, J. (2015).
 Therapeutic Nutrition: Part 1.
 Bauman College: Penngrove, CA.

 3) Mullin, G. (2010).
 Nutritional approaches to functional digestive disorders.
 Conference Recording Service, Inc., Berkeley, CA